Minister-President of Lower Saxony

-The Minister-President of Lower Saxony (Ministerpräsident des Landes Niedersachsen), also referred to as Premier or Prime Minister, is the head of government of the German state of Lower Saxony.
+The minister-president of Lower Saxony (Ministerpräsident des Landes Niedersachsen), also referred to as the premier or prime minister, is the head of government of the German state of Lower Saxony.
 The position was created in 1946, when the states of Brunswick, Oldenburg, Schaumburg-Lippe and the State of Hanover were merged to form the state of Lower Saxony.
-The current Minister President is Stephan Weil, heading a coalition government between the Social Democrats and the CDU.
-Weil succeeded David McAllister following the 2013 state election.
+The current minister-president is Olaf Lies, heading a coalition government between the Social Democrats and the Greens.
+Lies succeeded Stephan Weil after his resignation 2025.